lap309/Machine-Learning/4. Model Creation/Anomaly Detection/readme.md

 2. Get your data
 3. Explore, Clean, and Enrich Data
 <br>This step in particular is very important for anomaly detection because often the data contains noise (usually errors, human and computer made) which tend to be similar to the actual anomalies.
 It is integral to have a deep understanding of what constitutes the difference between anomalies and non-anomalies if you have labeled data available
+  1. Missing Values - inputation or drop data
+  2. Standardization - for consistency
+  3. Inconsistencies
+  4. Remove noise
+  5. Feature engineering - create new variables to highlight patterns
-4. Build the model
+6. Build the model
+<br> Things to Consider:
+    1. Data Type - What data are you working with?
+    2. Anomaly Type - Do we know what an anomaly is?
+How are we defining an anomaly?
+What sort of anomaly are you looking for (point, contextual, sequential)?
+    3. What do we want to do once we have identified an anomaly?
+    4. Real Time Needs - batch processing vs continuous monitoring.
+LTSM and autoencoders are good for real time needs
+7. Evaluate
+   1.
-5. Visualize and Monitor
+9. Visualize and Monitor
 <br>Visualizations are underrated in anomaly detection but can prove to be a good tool in testing anomaly detection because sometimes they are the clearest way to see outliers, especially in large datasets
-6. Deploy with real world data
+10. Deploy with real world data
 <br>In many cases, anomaly detection needs to be scored in real time as it is generally time sensitive